Basil Chicken in Coconut Sauce

 • Add more olive oil if needed, and cook half of the chicken until brown on both sides.
 Take out of the pan and cook the other half.

-• Mix together coconut milk and cornstarch.
+• Mix coconut milk and cornstarch.

 • Add the coconut milk to the pan and cook until it begins to thicken.
 Make sure that it comes up to a bubble.